sami-sinnari/MilestoneProject4/README.md

 There are 6 main pages including the home page and a login/registration page.
 Other than these, there is a base page which serves as the base for all the other pages.

 ### **The home page**
  The home page section will showcase the main values of the company.
 It is created with attractive and modern design, with button that connects to the shop.
+Moreover, users are provided with testimonials and footer with social media links.

 ### **About page**